FortunateOmonuwa/HNGXStage5/README.md

 ## Getting Started

-To get started with HNGxVideoStreaming, follow these steps:
+To get started, follow these steps:

 1. Clone this repository to your local machine: